MathildeMG/Correspondance-de-Louis-Pasteur/README.md

-# Louis Pasteur Correspondance
+# Louis Pasteur Correspondence

 ## 1. Description of the Corpus
 The corpus for this assignment is composed of twelve letters that Louis Pasteur[^1] sent to his family while he was a student at the Collège de Besançon in France from 1840 to 1842.
-The twelve letters are specifically from january 1840 to june 1841.
-They are only the letters sent out by Pasteur, thus this is a corpus of outgoing correspondance which gives a partial insight into the epistolary exanched Pasteur had with his family.
+The twelve letters are specifically from January 1840 to June 1841.
+They are only the letters sent out by Pasteur, thus this is a corpus of outgoing correspondance which gives a partial insight into the epistolary exchaned Pasteur had with his family.
 Nonetheless, this gives a very original insight into Pasteurs life, in our case as a student, his worries, his achievments, and all the little daily things that could happen in someones life in the 19th century.

 ## 2. Target audience